nashcom/domino-startscript/README.md

 # Introduction

 The Domino cross platform start/stop and diagnostic script has been written to unify and simplify running Domino on Linux and UNIX.
 The start script is designed to be "one-stop shopping" for all kind of operations done on the Linux/UNIX prompt.
 The script can start and stop the server, provides an interactive console and run NSD in different flavors.

 This script is designed to run with a dedicated user for each partition.
 Out of the box the script is configured to use the "notes" user/group and the standard directories for binaries (/opt/hcl/domino) and the data directory (/local/notesdata).
 You should setup all settings in the script configuration file.

+Out of the box the script is configured to use the "notes" user/group and the standard directories for binaries (/opt/hcl/domino) and the data directory (/local/notesdata).
+You should setup all settings in the script configuration file.

-Note: Linux systemd (CentOS 7 RHEL 7/ SLES 12) requires root permissions for start/stop.
+Note: Linux systemd requires root permissions for start/stop.
 One way to accomplish this is to grant "sudo" permissions for the "rc_domino" script.
 See the "Enable Startup with sudo" section for details.

+[The Start Script GitHub page](https://nashcom.github.io/domino-startscript/) contains the full documentation for the Start Script.

 # Simple Configuration

 If you configure your Domino environment with the standard path names and users names, you can use this standard configuration and install script.

 The default configuration is